avvie/MegamanRandomizer/README.md

 Randomizes what each boss drops at the end of the level

 ## How to use
--Clone the repository to your local machine
+- Clone the repository to your local machine
--Navigate to the project directory/Randomizer
+- Navigate to the project directory/Randomizer
--You should add your megaman nes image into the directory/Randomizer, with the file header removed (this will be improved in at a later time) -Run the app using `python3 MMRando.py`
+- You should add your megaman nes image into the directory/Randomizer, with the file header removed (this will be improved in at a later time)
+- Run the app using `python3 MMRando.py`

 ## Requirements
 Python 3.11.*